 Summer Undergraduate Research Program

 Each year, the college sponsors a 10-week Summer Undergraduate Research Program (SURP) to provide students the opportunity to experience undergraduate research projects on topics related to their programs or in which they have interest.
 Students work closely with faculty research leads, and receive a stipend.
+The program is open to all students in the college.
+In 2018, CAFES sponsored 80 students.
+Each student presented their project at the start of the program (oral presentation) and at the end of the 10 weeks (poster presentation).
+Students interested in participating should email CAFES@calpoly.edu.

 Our enterprising students – majoring in everything from agricultural business to food science, from recreation, parks and tourism administration to animal science, from forestry and natural resources to agricultural communication – earn national awards and recognition year after year.
 Check out some of their recent accomplishments.